dianavile/Projects/README.md

 # Projects
 __How to tackle the MemoryGame Project3__ with `project > requirements > plan > code" strategy`

-THINK
 - Read the [project rubric](https://review.udacity.com/#!/rubrics/591/view)
 - Understand the game logic: Write the Game Requirements & a TODOLIST with coding steps
-- Research: search resources, add them to TODOLIST CREATE
+- Research: search resources, add them to TODOLIST
 - Download Starterscode.
 - Open a new Pen in CodePen. /Create a Repository in GitHub.
 - Start with HTML & JavaScript (game logic and functionality first).
-- End with CSS (leave styling untill the end)
+- End with CSS (leave styling untill the end.)
-REVIEW
 - Review and understand the given project files structure.
-SUBMIT

 ##  Project specifications (game logics & functionality)
 ### Memory Game Logic
 - The game randomly shuffles the cards.
 - A user wins once all cards have successfully been matched.